-- Move your social icons to the footer and consider making them one color.
+- Consider making your social icons one color to match the theme of your site.
 A huge collection of brightly colored social icons adds cognitive load.

 - Simplify your donation form by cutting down on the extra information asked for, don’t require a phone number, and don’t add a ton of images, videos, and/or distracting text.